-- 1. Candy, food or beverages unless otherwise approved by the classroom teacher. - 2.
-Radios, media players (iPods, Airpods, digital music) may only be used during study hall and only then with permission from the teacher.
-Students may not use headphones in academic classes or in the hallway. - 3.
-Games, playing cards, laser pens, and toys. - 4.
-Cell phones and other electronic devices, including smartwatches, must be turned off and stored in lockers for middle school students or in classroom wall hangers for high school students.
-Students may use cell phones during lunch periods unless the use of such is deemed, by the administration, to cause a distraction to the overall school environment.
+- 1. Students may NOT use WIRELESS headphones at any time while on campus.
+WIRED headphones may only be used in the classroom with permission from the instructor. - 2.
+Cell phones and other electronic devices must be turned off and stored in the Phone Tree for middle school students or in classroom wall hangers for high school students.
+High School Students may use cell phones during lunch periods unless the use of such is deemed, by the administration, to cause a distraction to the overall school environment.
 Note: At their discretion, teachers may allow in-class phone use for the sole purpose of accessing apps or web-based sites for instructional purposes.

-Note: Any prohibited items brought to school will be confiscated and returned to the student at the end of the day.
+Note: Any prohibited items brought to school will be confiscated.
+Phones and electronic devices will be returned to the student at the end of the day.
 Should a second offense occur, the school may require a parent to retrieve the item from the main school office.
 Repeated offenses may result in the item being held until the end of the semester.
+This includes phones and other electronic devices.